Characterizing generalized axisymmetric quantum states in $d\times d$ systems: Introduction

 In this paper, we explore these two features of entanglement in families of states that obey certain symmetries.
-Characterizing the entanglement properties of symmetric families has two advantages: first, the reduced number of free parameters makes an otherwise daunting task easier; and second, the symmetries that generate the family provide a simple method to obtain lower bounds on the amount of entanglement (measured either quantitatively or by its dimension) of arbitrary mixed states, by ``twirling'' them into the family~\cite{Sentis2016d}.
-To detect the undistillability of entangled states we resort to the positive partial transpose (PPT) criterion, as entangled states which are PPT are known to be bound entangled~\cite{Horodecki1996,PhysRevLett.77.1413}.
-We also look at the Schmidt numbers (SN) of the states in the family, a paradigmatic measure of entanglement dimensionality~\cite{terhal2000schmidt}.
+Characterizing the entanglement properties of symmetric families has two advantages: First, the reduced number of free parameters makes an otherwise daunting task easier, and second, the symmetries that generate the family provide a simple method to obtain lower bounds on the amount of entanglement (measured either quantitatively or by its dimension) of arbitrary mixed states, by ``twirling'' them into the family~\cite{Sentis2016d}.
+In addition, fully characterizing the set of separable states in symmetric families can even help in establishing results on entanglement theory that go beyond that subset of states.
+A recent example is the superadditivity of genuine multipartite entanglement~\cite{Palazuelos2022}, the proof of which relies on having a full characterization of separable isotropic states~\cite{IsotropicStates}.
+To detect the undistillability of entangled states, we resort to the positive partial transpose (PPT) criterion, as entangled states which meet the PPT criterion are known to be bound entangled~\cite{Horodecki1996,PhysRevLett.77.1413}.
+We also look at the Schmidt numbers of the states in the family, a paradigmatic measure of entanglement dimensionality~\cite{terhal2000schmidt}.

 With these techniques at hand, we study a highly symmetric family of bipartite mixed states with local dimension $d$, introduced in Refs.~\cite{Main,Baumgartner2006,Bertlmann2007,Bertlmann2008,Bertlmann2008a,Bertlmann2009}, fully characterizing the set of separable states in a subset of this family, and thereby providing a complete characterization of all PPT entangled states for arbitrary $d$.
-We then use fidelity-based SN witnesses, together with a combination of analytical and numerical methods, to further refine the characterization of the sets of states with varying SN.
+We then use fidelity-based Schmidt number witnesses, together with a combination of analytical and numerical methods, to further refine the characterization of the sets of states with varying Schmidt number.
 We show explicit results for $d=3$ and $d=4$, although our methodology is extensible to higher local dimensions.
 Our results comprise an exceptional example of a rich family of states arising from symmetries where their entanglement properties can be described to a very high degree.